How to do great cabinet, braces and stuffing

 polyfill

-Since we’re already tuned near a Bessel alignment, any stuffing placed in the path between the woofer and the port introduces resistive losses that reduce port efficiency, shift alignment and, more importantly, compromise bass extension (reducing port SPL) — something we want to avoid.
+Since the alignment is already tuned close to a Bessel response, placing stuffing in the path between the woofer and the port introduces resistive losses.
+These losses reduce port efficiency, shift the tuning, and, more importantly, decrease bass extension by lowering port SPL.

 Subwoofers Stuffing